How to Change Jobs in Japan

 It is possible to use your remaining paid leave (if any) to offset your remaining work days.
 Do not forget to return any items that belong to the company and bring home your own belongings.

-5. Prepare to Start the New Job
+5. Start the New Job

-The procedure is the same as when you first enter a company, and includes signing the employment contract, registering a bank account for salary payments, etc. You will need to submit the withholding income tax certificate you received from your previous company to the new company’s HR department by the end of the year for year-end tax adjustment.
+The procedure is the same as when you first enter a company, and includes signing the employment contract, registering a bank account for salary payments, etc. You will need to submit the withholding income tax certificate you received from your previous company to the new company’s HR department by the end of the year for year-end tax adjustment purposes.

-6. Visa Related Procedures
+6. Immigration Procedures

 Writer